 ‘Oh…Hi Hun.
 You surprised me,’ she said.
 She held a shopping bag in each hand.

 ‘Evening Hun,’ Matt said.
 ‘So…Who was that?’
 He lifted his chin towards the drive before casually taking a sip of his beer.
-He did his best to appear calm, when in reality, he was churning inside.
+He did his best to appear calm, when in reality, he churned inside.

 Alicia glanced over her shoulder.
 ‘Who was that…?’ she repeated.